bubune99/sharepoint-interactive-area-map/documentation/02-areamap-application.md

 ## 📍 Overview

-The AreaMap application (`AreaMap.html`) is the main user-facing interface that provides an interactive geographic map for personnel queries.
-Users can click on geographic areas to find personnel assignments and coverage information.
+The AreaMap application is generated from a template system using Power Automate.
+The template (`AreaMap-PowerAutomate-Template.html`) contains placeholders that are filled with SVG content and personnel data to create a self-contained HTML file that works within SharePoint's restrictions.

 ## 🎯 Core Features